clairekimani123/Caregiver--app/README.md

 Provide the background information of the  importance of having the app.

 **CAREGIVER PAGE**
-Here is where we get the caregivers  profile  and their information and their expertise and certifications.
+Here is where we get the caregivers  profile.

 **BOOKING PAGE**
-Contains the services details, booking sessions, and payment schedulles.
+Contains the booking form.

 **REVIEW PAGE**
 This where patients can write their views.